Galileo88/Galileos-Planet-Pack/README.md

 # Changelog:
 ## v1.5.9 -forced-to-make-d3d11-work

 * Small changes to make DirectX 11 work.
-PBR users rejoice!
+TU users rejoice!
 * Fixes the renamer and enables it to work with career saves again.

 ## TO INSTALL: